-The Legal Food Hub’s free annual Winter Webinar Series will begin on Tuesday, February 16th.
-Each week we will spend an hour covering a legal topic of significance to New England farmers, food entrepreneurs, and food-oriented nonprofits.
+The Legal Food Hub’s free annual Winter Webinar Series began on Tuesday, February 16th.
+Each week we spent an hour covering a legal topic of significance to New England farmers, food entrepreneurs, and food-oriented nonprofits.

 Understanding Purchase and Sale Agreements in Real Estate Transactions